top of page

 Sixteen meet records, 1 national record, two olympic qualifcations, mission accomplished!

-Trophee Athletas 2021.jpg
+Athletas Trophy 2021.jpg

 Montréal, June 29 2021 - Sixteen competition records, two automatic Olympic standards (Crystal Emmanuel 11.11 in the 100m and Regan Yee 9:27.54 in the 3000m steeplechase), a Canadian record in the women's 3000m steeplechase (Regan Yee), and four others qualified (Alicia Brown, 4x400m relay; Alycia Butterworth, 3000m steeplechase; Madeleine Kelly, 800m; Noelle Montcalm, 400m hurdles).
 We can say "mission accomplished" and a big thank you to the officials and volunteers who contributed to the success of La Classique d'athlétisme de Montréal 2021.